 There are several similarities between Gemini and Coinbase.
 For example, both are user-friendly, offer a variety of top-tier cryptocurrencies, and place security as one of their top priorities.

 Coinbase is one of the simplest cryptocurrency platforms for beginners due to its clean and friendly design and easy-to-use mobile app.
-It only takes a few clicks to buy and sell cryptocurrency and the exchange offers some of the most secure storage of your digital assets we've come across so far.
+It takes only a few clicks to buy and sell cryptocurrency, and the exchange offers some of the most secure storage of your digital assets we've come across so far.